-In most offices email is now the primary form of communication.
+In most offices email is now the primary form of communication, especially now that we’re all working from home.
 It’s how you talk to your team, reach out to new contacts and grow your network.
 You really can’t afford to mess it up.

 So, before you press send make sure you’re not using any of these words.

 ”Respectfully” just sounds negative.
 Most people automatically associate it with declining an invite.
 It adds a sombre tone to your email without adding to the content.
 Ditch it.

 Oh, very frosty.
 Do not send one word email replies.
 You’re just going to come across as childish, even if that wasn’t your intention.

 The word ”obviously” can sound very condescending.
 It usually means that the reader has missed the point.
 Don’t be snooty.